Are you trying to create a new post in WordPress? Do you want to learn about all the WordPress post features you see on

 You can sort your posts into categories and tags.
 The categories and tags meta boxes usually appear in the right-hand column below publish meta box.

-Not only does it help users easily find your content, it also boosts your site’s SEO.
+Not only does it help users easily find your content, but it also boosts your site’s SEO.
 See our guide on the difference between categories and tags and how to use them to sort your content.

 Featured Image (Post Thumbnails)

 Most WordPress themes support featured images or post thumbnails for articles.
 Usually, it is the last box in the right column on your post edit screen.

 Simply click on the set featured image link, and it will bring up the media uploader popup.
 You can select an image from your previous uploads or upload a new image from your computer.